ALBA-FKNE Diversity Prize

 Nomination procedure

 The call welcomes nominations of an individual by someone as well as self-nomination.
 Applications should include a statement (max.
 1 page) indicating the merits of the nominee on promoting equality and diversity in the field of brain sciences and any relevant activities organised by the nominee to contribute to this goal.
+The committee will evaluate the diversity-promoting activities described in the nomination statement according to the following criteria:

 The 2024 call for nominations is closed.